 VPH 311 F

 Professor Jundt holds a master's degree in history and has completed doctoral work at the University of Notre Dame, where he served as the managing editor of the Journal of Policy History and taught courses in modern American history.
 A member of the Northwestern College faculty since 2002, he teaches courses in Western civilization and American history.
 He specializes in modern American political, military and diplomatic history, as well as modern British history.
-His research and writing focuses on the life and legacy of President Theodore Roosevelt, especially the impact of Roosevelt's years in the Dakota Badlands.
+A member of the Advisory Board of the Theodore Roosevelt Association, his research and writing focuses on the life and legacy of President Roosevelt, especially the impact of his years in the Dakota Badlands.

 - Western Civilization to 1789